ExaVault/evapi-php/README.md

 evapi-php
 =========

-evapi-php is an API client written in Python for connecting to the ExaVault API.
+evapi-php is an API client written in PHP for connecting to the ExaVault API.
 The ExaVault API is a REST-like API providing operations for file and user management, and supports both ``POST`` and ``GET`` requests.